EliaTogni/Univault/Statistical Methods for Machine Learning.md

 Note that the above equalities rely on the assumption that $h$ does not depend on the test set.
 If it did, then the above equalities would not be necessarily true.
 This fact is important in the analysis of learning algorithms.

-In order to compute how good is the test error as an estimate for the risk, we can use the following result about the law of large numbers.
+In order to compute how good is the test error as an estimate for the risk, we can use the following result about the law of large num1bers.

 ### Chernoﬀ-Hoeﬀding's lemma
 Let $Z_1 , ... , Z_n$ be **independent and identically distributed random variables** with expectation $\mu$ and such that $0 \leq Z \leq 1$ for each $t = 1, ... , n$.
 Then, for any given $\epsilon > 0$